cardboard-iguana/cardboard-iguana.com/log/2022-04-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### Spoofing and Decoys

-* `-S` — Use a spoofed IP address for the scan.
+* `-S` - Use a spoofed IP address for the scan.
 Only useful if you can actually capture incoming packets at that IP address!
 Generally must be combined with the `-e` and `-Pn` flags.
-* `-e` — Specify the network interface to use during scanning.
+* `-e` - Specify the network interface to use during scanning.
-* `-D` — Send multiple scan requests using decoys; specified using a list of arbitrary IP addresses.
-The special “addresses” ME and RND represent the attacker (you!) and a random IP address, respectively.
-Obviously, if you want results than “ME” will need to be included in the list *somewhere*.
-Trades stealth for “chaff”.
+* `-D` - Send multiple scan requests using decoys; specified using a list of arbitrary IP addresses.
+The special "addresses" ME and RND represent the attacker (you!) and a random IP address, respectively.
+Obviously, if you want results than "ME" will need to be included in the list *somewhere*.
+Trades stealth for "chaff".
 Maybe only useful as a diversion?
-* `--spoof-mac` — Use a spoofed MAC address for the scan.
-Obviously only matters when you’re on the same subnet as the target; otherwise has the same caveats as IP spoofing.
+* `--spoof-mac` - Use a spoofed MAC address for the scan.
+Obviously only matters when you're on the same subnet as the target; otherwise has the same caveats as IP spoofing.

 ### Fragmented Packets

-* `-f` — Fragment packets so that the packet is 8 bytes or less.
-Specify twice to fragment into 16 byte chunks (which is reverse of how you’d intuitively expect this to work).
+* `-f` - Fragment packets so that the packet is 8 bytes or less.
+Specify twice to fragment into 16 byte chunks (which is reverse of how you'd intuitively expect this to work).
 Can help evade some next-gen firewall / IDS alarms.
-* `--mtu` — Choose the fragment length for `-f`; should always be a multiple of 8.
+* `--mtu` - Choose the fragment length for `-f`; should always be a multiple of 8.
-* `--data-length` — Append random data to nmap TCP packets.
+* `--data-length` - Append random data to nmap TCP packets.
 By default, nmap appends no data after the TCP header; padding this out *can* make scans look more innocuous.
 Disables protocol-specific payloads, which can decrease scan accuracy, particularly for UDP scans.

 Reference: